 This research shows a tool can support people in receiving personalized, evidence based support from online connections.
 By breaking down complex tasks like exercise planning, providing feedback to the helpers, and guiding them with easy to follow interactions, a novice can provide expert-level advice.

 We find that friends and strangers can develop basic action plans for others to exercise more, eat healthier or save money.
 They have different levels of expertise, such as: diversity and feasibility of ideas, level of personalization, availability of accountability, how easy it is to disclose information with.

 People use Instagram for food tracking.
 In this paper we illustrate how people use Instagram to seek and offer social support, to keep accountable, and to find information that informs their actions towards healthy eating.

-In this work I explore the value of lapse management through "cheat points" to help people recover from failures and sustain participation towards desired goals.
+In this work we show a modality through which systems can facilitate lapse management as part of the system design through "cheat points" to help people recover from failures and sustain participation towards desired goals.

 Eventful is a tool that makes it possible for anyone to access the service of event reporting.
 The reporting process is executed behind the scenes through a crowd of people working online or at the event to produce a news report.
 This work extends human computation into the physical world by using local workers to collect information in person at events and remote workers to curate the collected information and generate event reports.